How to Get an LLC in South Carolina

 - Get an EIN

-Or, use a professional service:
+Or, use a trusted formation service:

-Starting a South Carolina LLC is Easy
+Starting a South Carolina LLC Is Easy

 You can start a South Carolina LLC online by filing the Articles of Organization with the Secretary of State.
 The cost to create an LLC in South Carolina is $110.